appjudo/mobx-orm/CONTRIBUTING.md

 ## Code of Conduct

-This project and its community adhere to the [Contributor Covenent](./covenant.md).
+This project and its community adhere to the [Contributor Covenant](./covenant.md).

 ## Code Style

-We follow [AirBNB's JavaScript Style Guide](https://github.com/airbnb/javascript), with [iamturn's additions for TypeScript](https://github.com/iamturns/eslint-config-airbnb-typescript), along with our own tweaks.
-Please see the `eslint` configuration.
+We follow [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript), with [iamturn's TypeScript additions](https://github.com/iamturns/eslint-config-airbnb-typescript) as well as our own tweaks. *Please see the `eslint` configuration.*

 ## How to Contribute